View your child's medical records and schedule appointments through our secure, online portal, day or night.

 What Teachers Should Know

-The main symptoms of TS are motor tics (sudden, apparently uncontrollable movements such as exaggerated eye blinking, grimacing, head jerking, or shoulder shrugging) or vocal tics (such as repeated throat clearing, sniffing, or humming).
-Complex motor tics may include jumping, touching other people, sniffing, or, very rarely, biting or hitting self.
+The main symptoms of Tourette syndrome are motor tics (sudden, uncontrollable movements such as eye blinking, grimacing, head jerking, or shoulder shrugging) or vocal tics (such as throat clearing, sniffing, or humming).
+Complex motor tics may include jumping, touching other people, or, very rarely, biting or hitting self.
 Complex vocal tics can involve repeating other people's words (called echolalia) or involuntary swearing (called coprolalia).

 At certain times, such as stressful situations, tics can become more severe, more frequent, or longer.
-TS usually emerges in childhood or adolescence and is more common in boys.
-While there is no cure for TS, doctors sometimes prescribe medications to help control symptoms that can interfere with schoolwork or daily life.
+Tourette syndrome usually emerges in childhood or adolescence and is more common in boys.
+While there is no cure for Tourette syndrome, doctors can prescribe medicines to help control symptoms that interfere with schoolwork or daily life.